deborah-74/Final-2/index.md

 ### Interaction Descriptions

--Sorting presents in the factory (ray interaction) Taking presents from treadmill and into boxes
+- Sorting presents in the factory (ray interaction) Taking presents from treadmill and into boxes

--Putting boxes in sleigh (direct + ray)
+- Putting boxes in sleigh (direct + ray)
  Picking up the boxes and placing them in the sleigh

- -Starting the Santa Engine (direct)
+ - Starting the Santa Engine (direct)
  Take the key and place it into the right place

- -Teleportation inside the room (ray + direct)
+ - Teleportation inside the room (ray + direct)
  Moving around the environment

 ### Process